 Several years ago, I began to get concerned about my carbon footprint.
-I travel frequently, and I realized that I was responsible for a great deal of carbon emissions.
-However, my work requires that I travel frequently, so I am not able to avoid taking flights and driving long distances.
+I traveled frequently and realized that I was responsible for many carbon emissions.
+However, my work requires frequent travel, so I cannot avoid taking flights and driving long distances.

-Eventually, I learned that I could purchase carbon credits (also called carbon offsets) to negate my emissions.
-While this may not be as good as not creating the greenhouse gases in the first place, it’s the best thing I can do for the environment.
+Eventually, I learned that I could purchase carbon credits (also called carbon offsets) to reduce my emissions.
+While this may not be as effective as not creating greenhouse gases in the first place, it’s the best thing I can do for the environment.

-In the past, purchasing carbon credits was complicated and could be confusing.
-However, there are numerous carbon credit marketplaces that make it very easy to buy your own carbon offsets.
+In the past, purchasing carbon credits was complicated and confusing.
+However, numerous carbon credit marketplaces make it very easy to buy your own carbon offsets.
 It is even possible to invest in carbon credits.

 Read on to learn more about buying carbon offsets.